 A group rate has been negotiated with the St. Regis.
 Please note that space is extremely limited; secure your reservation now.

-Reservations at the St. Regis can be made online or by contacting group reservations at (970) 920-3300.
+Reservations at the St. Regis can be made by contacting group reservations at (970) 920-3300.
 Please be sure to reference Tech Policy Institute’s Aspen Forum to receive the group rate.
 After July 21, 2016, the group rate will only be honored based on availability.

 If space is no longer available, please contact Jane Creel for alternate lodging options nearby.

 Important: see registration information above before you register.